johnsonmkevin/PokeMon-Memory-Game/README.md

 ### SUMMARY

 - This project has been developed to fulfill the requirements of the Hyper Island Course Goals Skill and Knowledge.
-  The game was developed according to the course goals mentioned in the curriculum provided.
-  The application has been developed based on the main functionality which fetches data from an api and manipulate it according to the application needs.

 ![Flow chart](https://res.cloudinary.com/frank2021/image/upload/v1669640273/pokemon_game/Flow_chart_xmjjop.png)

+We have developed a game that fetches data from an API, and displays the data dynamically in order to create a game experience.

+Players have to type their name in order to unlock the start game functionality.
+When 8 card matches are achieved the counter will stop and the player time will be registered in local Storage.

 ## GitHub collaboration